eveseat-plugins/seat-inventory/documentation/seat-inventory.md

 Press save to create the stock.

-Note: Stocks won't appear anywhere until you add them to a group.
-They will still be considered for availability computation even when not in a group.
+Note: Stocks won't appear anywhere until you add them to a view.
+They will still be considered for availability computation even when not in a view.

-## Groups
+## Views
-### Creating a Group
+### Creating a View
-Press the **+ Group** button at the top.
+Press the **+ View** button at the top.
 A popup should open asking for a name.
-Below it you can expand the stocks section and add/remove stocks to the group.
+Below it you can expand the stocks section and add/remove stocks to the view.
-After saving, the group should appear on the dashboard page.
+After saving, the view should appear on the dashboard page.

-### Using Groups
+### Using Views
-When you expand a group, a card for each stock in the group appears.
+When you expand a view, a card for each stock in the view appears.
 It contains the most important information about the stock like location, priority and availability in various location.
 You can edit a stock with the pen button and show even more detailed information with the info button.

-If you want to modify a group, there is an edit button next to the expand/collapse button.
-You have the same options like when you create a group.
+If you want to modify a view, there is an edit button next to the expand/collapse button.
+You have the same options like when you create a view.

-A stock can be in multiple groups at the same time.
+A stock can be in multiple views at the same time.
 This can be useful if you have two doctrines that share a ship.

 ### Filters
-Filters can automatically put stocks into groups.
+Filters can automatically put stocks into views.

-You can edit your filters in the **edit group** window.
-You can currently automatically add stocks to groups by their location and doctrines.
+You can edit your filters in the **edit views** window.
+You can currently automatically add stocks to views by their location and doctrines.
-If you filter by location and doctrine at the same time, both conditions need to be fulfilled for a stock to be added to the group.
+If you filter by location and doctrine at the same time, both conditions need to be fulfilled for a stock to be added to the view.
 Even if you have filters set up, you can manually add stocks that won't be removed.

 ## Deliveries